Eschatologue/CM_wiki/docs/class/warlock/index.md

 In contrast to Clerics, who are devout servants of the gods they serve, Warlocks view their patrons as resources, as means to the end of achieving magical power.
 Some Warlocks respect, revere, or even love their patrons; some serve their patrons grudgingly; and some seek to undermine their patrons even as they wield the power their patrons have given them.

-Once a pact is made, a Warlock’s thirst for knowledge and power can’t be slaked with mere study.
+Once a pact is made, a Warlock's thirst for knowledge and power can't be slaked with mere study.
 No one makes a pact with extraplanar patrons without intending to use the power thus gained.
 Rather, most Warlocks spend their days in active pursuit of greater power and deeper knowledge, which typically means some kind of adventure.

 | Level | Prof. Bonus | Class Features | Invocations | Cantrips | Spells Prepared | Spell Slots | Slot Level |
 |:---:|:---:|:---|:---:|:---:|:---:|:---:|:---:|